Criminal justice: Theories of criminal justice

 In the late 1960s, with the establishment of the Law Enforcement Assistance Administration (LEAA) and associated policy changes that resulted with the Omnibus Crime Control and Safe Streets Act of 1968.
 The LEAA provided grants for criminology research, focusing on social aspects of crime.
 By the 1970s, there were 729 academic programs in criminology and criminal justice in the United States.
 Largely thanks to the Law Enforcement Education Program, criminal justice students numbered over 100,000 by 1975.
 Over time, scholars of criminal justice began to include criminology, sociology, and psychology, among others, to provide a more comprehensive view of the criminal justice system and the root causes of crime.
 Criminal justice studies now combine the practical and technical policing skills with a study of social deviance as a whole.

 Criminal justice degrees are offered at both the two-year community college and four-year university level.
 Community college criminal justice programs include the Associate of Arts (AA), Associate of Science (AS), and the Associate of Applied Science (AAS) degrees.
 Criminal justice degree programs at four-year institutions typically include coursework in statistics, methods of research, criminal justice, policing, U.S. court systems, criminal courts, corrections, community corrections, criminal procedure, criminal law, victimology, juvenile justice, and a variety of special topics.
 A number of universities offer, bachelor's, academic minors, graduate certificates, master's, and doctoral degrees in Criminal Justice; Criminology, Law and Society; Administration of Justice; or a specially designated Bachelor of Criminal Justice degree.

 Theories of criminal justice include utilitarian justice, retributive justice, restorative justice.
 They can work through deterrence, rehabilitation or incapacitation.

+Systemic issues of the criminal justice system including low crime clearance rates resulting in the miscarriage of justice through the error of impunity and high recidivism endangering public safety can reduce the political legitimacy of the criminal justice system.